Finite-temperature photoemission in the extended Falicov-Kimball model: a case study for Ta$_2$NiSe$_5$: Numerical results for the extended Falicov-Kimball model

 and then carry out a Fourier transform

 where $\langle\cdot \rangle_\beta$ denotes the expectation value at inverse temperature $\beta$.
 In doing so we exploit the t-DMRG technique together with the purification method~\cite{Suzuki1985,PhysRevLett.93.207204} for MPS and so-called infinite boundary conditions (IBC)~\cite{PVM12}.
+The damping factor $e^{-\eta_{L}|t|}$ needed in Eq.~\eqref{eq-Akw} because of the finite simulation time leads to a Lorentzian broadening in the frequency space.
 Moreover, within t-DMRG framework, we use a second-order Trotter-Suzuki decomposition with a time step $\tau=\tau_\beta=0.01$ for the real- and imaginary-time evolutions and a maximum bond dimension of 800, so that the truncation error will be smaller than $10^{-6}$ in all the calculations presented.
-Appendix~\ref{sec:numerical-approach} gives a more detailed description of our numerical scheme, whose accuracy is tested for the Hubbard model in Appendix~B.
+Appendix~\ref{sec:numerical-approach} gives a more detailed description of our numerical scheme, whose accuracy is tested for the Hubbard model in Appendix~\ref{sec:Hubbard}. .